cybersecurity-lab/smqtt/README.md

 For making the group key securerly shared amogst different clients a proper group key management mechanism is required.
 In particular, the Secure MQTT protocol here implemented performs group key management based on the presence of a Key Server.

-For MQTT communications the Eclipse Paho library has been used.
+In this implementation, the standard MQTT support is provided via [the Eclipse Paho library](https://github.com/eclipse-paho/paho.mqtt.java).

 ## Simple test